lekevinm/mecha-nobu/README.md

-Discord bot intended for personal server use, but can be added to other servers here.
+Discord bot intended for personal server use, but can be added to other servers.
 This is a very early alpha version of Mecha Nobu so expect only basic functionality and some bugs.

 Currently hosting Mecha Nobu on my laptop so uptime is not guaranteed, may look into a Rasberry Pi or a cloud hosting solution in the future.